North Sea flood of 1953: Netherlands

 From midday on 31 January 1953, water was driven from the northern reaches of the North Sea between Norway and Scotland by a strong northwest gale.
 A storm surge developed along the coast of the Netherlands, which coincided with a high spring tide, leading to many water levels on the Dutch coast on the morning of 1 February 1953 being higher than any previous recorded figures, particularly in the southwestern areas of the country.
 At 10:30 p.m. on Saturday evening 31 January, it was low tide but, this time, the water remained high.
 The strength of the hurricane had broken the tidal movement.

 On the night of 1 February 1953 around 3 a.m., many dykes in the province of Zeeland and adjacent areas of South Holland and North Brabant proved unable to resist the floodwaters.
 On both islands and mainland, large areas of the country were flooded.

 At 4 p.m. on 1 February, the flood reached a second high.
 The water rose even higher than during the first flood, and more dykes broke.
 Many people who had survived the first flood died, as the houses whose rooftops they had sheltered on collapsed due to the persistent water pressure.
 At that time, the government did not yet know that Schouwen-Duiveland, Goeree-Overflakkee and Tholen were almost completely under water, and no large-scale rescue operations had yet taken place.
+The depression of the storm was not exceptionally deep compared to previous storms and floods in the Netherlands, such as those which occurred in 1894, 1906 and 1916.
+However, the storm track was substantially different and propagated at a markedly slower rate than those events.
+The storm moved east from the Atlantic to the north of Scotland, then curved sharply to propagate into the German Bight, progressing in a south-eastern direction over land.
+As a result, storm winds from the northwest were stronger and more sustained than the previous events, leading to a higher and longer surge.